Red Wedding is the name settled

 Mr Cooper's mandolin, harmonica and additional guitar, depending on

 which three-chord effort they are dealing with.
-There will be two

 Red Wedding, while being essentially a tuneful acoustic duo, such